 Creating an EDM indexed profile from a MSSQL server.

-Note: Symantec is not responsible for getting customer's data out of their repositories, and neither is responsible for any results including damages, from using third party tools and documents.
+Note: Symantec is not responsible for getting customer's data out of their repositories, nor responsible for any results including damages, from using third party tools and documents.
 These instructions are a guide but not intended to be a supported tested solution.
-The Administrator guide clearly states that our Preindexer utility runs against Oracle DB only, See DLP 15.5 Admin guide page 573. https://www.symantec.com/docs/DOC9261
+The Administrator guide clearly states that our Preindexer utility runs against Oracle DB only, See the DLP Admin guide About the SQL Preindexer and EMDI.

-If you are using the SQL Preindexer with MSSQL databases, it is not supported, as it has not been certified and neither tested.
+If you are using the SQL Preindexer with MSSQL databases, it is not supported, as it has not been certified nor tested.
 Symantec is not obligated to support untested tools, even if they are Symantec tools.
-Proceed to your own risk.
+Proceed at your own risk.
 For support on MS SQL database, please contact Microsoft technical support.

 Creating an EDM for MSSQL Databases without using the SQLPreindexer DLP solution:

-Note: Our DLP 15.5 Admin guide has the official supported instructions on how to use Exact Data Matching detection technology starting on page 512.
-Page 522 has instructions on how to create the Exact Data Source file for EDM, and it is customer's responsibility to generate that cleaned and sanitised data file.
+Note: Our DLP Admin guide has the official supported instructions on how to use Exact Data Matching detection technology beginning at "Remote EMD Indexing."
+"Creating the Exact Match Data Identifier source file" has instructions on how to create the Source file for EDM, and it is the customer's responsibility to generate that cleaned and sanitized data file.

 On the MSSQL server, you can will need to create a query to pull the wanted data from your database.
 After the query is pulling the correct data and fields you want to use for your EDM, you can then export the query results as a CSV file, comma, pipe, or tab delimited.
 Copy the exported CSV file to the "datafiles" folder on the enforce system, and then you can create your EDM using the copied CSV file as your data source.

 Note: When creating a csv file from the MSSQL server, it will not be encrypted, therefore it is like copying a csv file to enforce server to use to create the EDM profile.